Susanou/EECS290FinalProject/README.md

 Cameron: “I’m constitutionally required to defend bread to my last breath”
 Zubair: “Then you can create all the enemies!”

-You unzip, step into, and re-zip enemies
+One proposed mechanic: You unzip, step into, and re-zip enemies

 The mechanic we liked was befriending our enemies, or, if you will, buttering them up Upgrades?
 Add different spreads, vary effectiveness or something based on what you run.

-Storylines:
-Revenge for Avocado Toast
+Storyline:
 Bread declared war on The Kingdom of Spread

+Title:
 Butter ‘em Up!

 Who are we to start?
 A minor noble of The Kingdom of Spread
-    Allow some picking of titles, maybe 2 or 3 sprites Why do we fight bread?
+    Allow some picking of titles, maybe 2 or 3 player sprites Why do we fight bread?

 Bread and Spread have always been on friendly terms, but in the face of gluten-free alternatives, they want to merge.
 A member of the Kingdom of Bread’s royal family, the Couronnes, was set to marry the Crown Prince of Spread.
 On the day of the wedding,